dannybd/courseroad/README.md

     cp settings.ini-TEMPLATE settings.ini && nano settings.ini

 At this point, you can load up your instance of CourseRoad, and it should be functioning--albeit without any course information.
-To fix that, edit `pull-new-classes.sh` to provide the script with your Data Warehouse credentials and sqlplus implementation, then import everything with:
+To fix that, edit `pull-new-classes.sh` to provide the script with your Data Warehouse credentials and sqlplus implementation, then import a good block of classes to start with using:

-    bash pull-new-classes.sh -n 9999
+    bash pull-new-classes.sh -n 365
     # Script usage:
     # -n N Pulls all classes updated in the Warehouse in the last N days.
 Defaults to 1.
     # -t   Runs the script in test mode, and doesn't actually save the classes into your database.